 You can get a divorce if you and your spouse have lived apart for a continuous period of at least two years, so long as your spouse agrees to the divorce.
-This is often referred to as the consent divorce, because it doesn’t involve any allegations of adultery or unreasonable behaviour.
+This is often referred to as the consent divorce, because it doesn’t involve any allegations of adultery, desertion, or unreasonable behaviour.
 Therefore, it is almost always advisable to rely on this ground for divorce, if possible.
-The whole two year period of separation must have taken place before the petition can be issued.
+The whole two year period of separation must already have taken place before the petition can be issued.

 Clear, Fair & Simple

 The court is not concerned with the reasons for the separation, nor who was allegedly responsible for the split.
 Living apart is not the same as desertion, which is where one party objects to the separation.
 You simply need to show that you have lived apart from your spouse for at least two years, and that your spouse consents to the divorce.
 Please note that consent to a separation is not necessarily the same as consent to a divorce, so sometimes there can be complications.

 It is legally possible to live separate and apart from your spouse, even if you are both living under the same roof, as long as you maintain separate households within the property.
 The courts recognise that this does happen, usually for financial reasons.
 However a fairly strict legal test is applied and you might have to provide details to the court about the actual living arrangements such as whether you share a bedroom, eat meals together or share social time, what arrangements are made for cleaning and other domestic tasks, and how you pay household and other bills.

 The law allows parties to try to get back together (referred to as reconciliation) after their initial separation for one single period, or various combined periods, up to a total of six months.
 You can still rely on the original date of separation if the attempt to get back together fails, as long as you do not live together again as man and wife for more than six months in total after that date.
 However, you cannot include any periods of attempted reconciliation when you calculate the two year period of separation.